Travelling The World Begins In Mexico

 Beaches and sightseeing in Playa Del Carmen

 My family are on holiday in the swanky resort that neighbours Playa Del Carmen, Playacar.
 Given that we’re on a strict budget though, Dave and I check in to a B&B which borders both Playacar and Playa Del Carmen’s most famous street, 5th Avenue.
 We plan to spend a week here as a mini-holiday, spending time with my family and celebrating my younger sister’s 21st birthday.
 We’re able to purchase discounted day and night passes for the hotel my family are staying at, the Riu Yucatan.
-It works out around an average of £35 per person per day, with all food, drink, facilities and entertainment included.
+It works out to an average of £35 per person per day, with all food, drink, facilities and entertainment included.
 It’s a bargain but way above our price range so we limit our trips here to a few throughout the week.

-When we’re not lapping up the all inclusive perks, we spend our time visiting nearby towns and sights, such as Tulum, a town just an hour south which has the most gorgeous and basically empty beach:
+When we’re not lapping up the all-inclusive perks, we spend our time visiting nearby towns and sights, such as Tulum, a town just an hour south which has the most gorgeous and basically empty beach:

-We also visit a brilliant cenote, where we’re able to swim in the ice cold water of an underground cave, and Chichen Itza, one of the new Seven Wonders of the World.
+We also visit a brilliant cenote, where we’re able to swim in the ice-cold water of an underground cave, and Chichen Itza, one of the new Seven Wonders of the World.

 Chichen Itza is stunning and our tour leader gives us plenty of fascinating information about the Mayans who built and lived in the ancient city.
 We’re lucky enough to be visiting on the day of the Equinox, which is when the shadow of a serpent can be seen in the shadows cast by the main building.
 Unfortunately, despite the unbearably sweltering heat that’s been enveloping us all day, at the time the snake is predicted to appear a thunderstorm begins and the clouds mean hundreds of camped-out tourists see nothing.
-We do however, get treated to an eerie bolt of lightning that strikes directly behind the main pyramid, fantastically close and just as the clock ticks past the time of the expected serpent appearance.
+We do, however, get treated to an eerie bolt of lightning that strikes directly behind the main pyramid, fantastically close and just as the clock ticks past the time of the expected serpent appearance.
 A message from the Mayan God perhaps?
 The field empties out pretty quickly after this anyway!

 A bump in the road – bed bugs strike